 He serves as Lomakatsi’s cross cultural workforce liaison engaging Latino, Native American and Euro-American workers, utilizing not only his years of forestry and restoration implementation experience, but also my Spanish/English bi-lingual skills to direct operations.
 He additionally serves as one of Lomakatsi’s key workforce training staff, mentoring workers in ecological forestry techniques and restoration application skills, from entry level, to advanced.

 Board Member (Ex Officio) and Executive Director – Marko Bey

-Executive Director and Lomakatsi’s Co-Founder, Marko oversees all aspects of the organization’s efforts, working in close coordination with Co-Director and Chief Financial Officer Justin Cullumbine and the Board of Directors.
+Executive Director and Lomakatsi’s Founder, Marko oversees all aspects of the organization’s efforts, working in close coordination with the Board of Directors.
 Marko’s central focus is on program and organizational development, project procurement, planning and operations.
 His other responsibilities include grant writing and fundraising, technical planning, and the management of cooperative agreements, stewardship agreements and contracts.